NOT MY PLAN

 Now, it’s back to the real world.
 We need great memories to win the moment, so we can win the hour, so we can win the day.

-How we respond to those this is not my plan events in our lives can be the difference between living in emotional and spiritual poverty or in the abundance of gratitude, grace, and forgiveness.
+How we respond to those this is not my plan events in our lives can be the difference between living in emotional and spiritual poverty or in the abundance of gratitude, grace and forgiveness.

 Paul gives the perfect prescription for those, this is not my plan experiences.
 Paul told his Roman brothers and sisters, “All things work together for good to them who love God, to them who are called to His purpose.”

-When we purchasing a car to replace Susie’s totaled auto.
+We purchased a car to replace Susie’s totaled auto.
 The dealership was doing a few things to get it ready.
 Last night our sales guy called.
 Another salesman had taken the sold sign off and sold the car.